 Unitil Energy - Kensington Distribution Operations Center - Unitil Energy conducted a Phase I and II environmental site assessment (ESA) in the second quarter of 2021 at its former distribution operations center in Kensington, NH.
 The Company is awaiting a decision on a report, submitted to the NH DES in June 2023, as to whether there is a need to conduct further investigation or remedial actions regarding the impacts of soil and groundwater contaminants identified in the ESA.

-Unitil Energy anticipates the commencement of remediation activities in 2025.
+Unitil Energy anticipates the commencement of remediation activities in either 2025 or 2026, depending upon the timing of the NH DES decision.
 The Company does not believe this investigation will have a material adverse effect on its financial condition, results of operations or cash flows.

-The following table sets forth a summary of changes in the Company's liability for Environmental Obligations for the three months ended March 31, 2024 and 2023.
+The following table sets forth a summary of changes in the Company's liability for Environmental Obligations for the six months ended June 30, 2024 and 2023.